 Consult BCCPA's Aging with Pride page for resources for ideas you can use to improve your organization's LGBTQ2+ competency.
-In the context of a family and/or resident council this may mean reviewing any forms, policies, and procedures as to address any overt or covert discrimination or marginalization (e.g., binary gender options) and ensuring that staff are coached in supporting older adults and their family members that identify as LBGTQ2+.
+In the context of a family and/or resident council, this may mean reviewing any forms, policies, and procedures, and ensuring that staff are coached in supporting older adults and their family members that identify as LBGTQ2+.
 It may also be finding ways to subtly indicate to residents and their supporters that you are an inclusive organization (e.g., displaying the pride flag on your website, or in your newsletter).
 Ensuring that intake and other forms, policies and procedures are written in a way which avoids overt or covert discrimination or marginalization (e.g., binary gender options) is also important.